 It takes a long time, some training, and a lot of practice, but you can learn how to calm yourself during a depressive episode, an anxiety attack, a panic attack, a bipolar episode, or something similar.

-Examples of statements, affirmations, and truths that help me include the following below.
+Many examples of statements, affirmations, and truths are listed here.
 Remember that they are true for you, too, and you are free to write them down yourself to use when you get upset.

 - You are strong.